Dog Training

 Why Prong Collars Hurt

 Thank you Eileen Anderson for writing an informative blog on the physics of a prong collar.
 Please see additional note at the bottom of the post.
-Prong collars, also called pinch collars, are metal chain [...]
+Dog guardians searching for effective leash solutions are often [...]

 Dog Agility Training